 The English language arts and math standards are for grades K-12.
-Research from the early childhood and higher education communities also informed the development of the standards.
+Research from the early childhood and higher education communities also informed the standards.

 Yes.
 Adoption of the standards is voluntary.
 It is up to each state and territory to decide if they choose to adopt the Common Core State Standards as their state educational standards in English language arts and mathematics.
 States can tailor the standards to address their needs.
 Here is a map showing the states that have adopted the standards.

 The following criteria guided the content and skills included in the Common Core State Standards:

 - Alignment with expectations for college and career success

 - Inclusion of content and the application of knowledge through high-order skills